grylance/bandcamp-downloader/README.md

 ## Notes

-The bookmarklet is tested as working on Chrome and downloads tracks at a 5 second interval.
+The bookmarklet is tested as working on Chrome and downloads items at a 5 second interval.

 ![Screenshot of Bandcamp Downloader](image.png)